MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-webslate-1.md

 # Mesh 201 Tutorial Chapter 2: Load a local non-shared HTML file into a WebSlate

-Now that we've completed the setup phase, let's move on to web content in WebSlates!
+Now that you're all set up and have had a chance to try out the project, let's move on to scripting web content in WebSlates!
 A WebSlate is basically a big interactive screen.
 You can use it to view dashboards, web pages, photos and videos or interact with maps, diagrams, and data.
-At Station 1.1, we'll load a local non-shared HTML file into a WebSlate.
+At Station 2, we'll load a local non-shared HTML file into a WebSlate.

 ## Add the WebSlate to the scene

+1. Open the **StartingPoint** scene.
-1. In the **Scene** window, ensure that you're positioned so you're in front of and looking at Station 1.1, pictured below.
+1. In the **Scene** window, ensure that you're positioned so you're in front of and looking at Station 2, pictured below.

     ![A screenshot of a computer Description ](../../../media/mesh-201/014-station-one-front-view.png)